Board of Trustees

 Diplomatic Representative of the Aga Khan Development Network in the Kyrgyz Republic

 Dr Shamsh Kassim-Lakha is the Chairman of the Board of the University of Central Asia (UCA).
 From June 2014 to September 2018, he was responsible for leading the planning, building and operation of the campuses and programmes of the University across all three of its Founding States.

 Dr Kassim-Lakha has a long association with UCA.
 He served as co-chair of the Commission on the Establishment of an International Institution of Higher Education, a distinguished panel of international and regional members who in 1988 developed the concept for the University.
 In 2000, he was involved in the negotiations of the International Treaty that led to UCA's establishment by the governments of Tajikistan, the Kyrgyz Republic and Kazakhstan, and His Highness the Aga Khan.
 In 2014, Dr Kassim-Lakha was appointed Diplomatic Representative of the Aga Khan Development Network to the Kyrgyz Republic.

 As Founding President of the Aga Khan University, the first private university chartered in South Asia, for nearly three decades Dr Kassim-Lakha led the planning, building and operations of this internationally renowned institution established by His Highness the Aga Khan in 1983 with campuses in Pakistan, Eastern Africa and the United Kingdom.

-Dr Kassim-Lakha has served in senior positions in the Pakistan government, including as the country’s Minister of Education and as Minister of Science and Technology in the caretaker government in 2007-8.
+Dr Kassim-Lakha has served in senior positions in the Pakistan government, including as the country's Minister of Education and as Minister of Science and Technology in the caretaker government in 2007-8.
 As Minister of State in 2001-2, he led the task force which recommended higher education reforms in Pakistan, resulting in major structural changes in universities and the creation of the Higher Education Commission, of which he was a member from 2007 to 2011.
-He also chaired the committee which wrote Pakistan’s National Environment Protection Act (1997).
+In September 2018, he was appointed to the Board of Governors of HEC.
+He also chaired the committee which wrote Pakistan's National Environment Protection Act (1997).
 The first two decades of his career were with the Aga Khan Fund for Economic Development where he served as Managing Director of Industrial Promotion Services of Pakistan, a manufacturing and venture capital company with a work force of 22,000.